Trump chooses John Ratcliffe to serve as his CIA director

 By Hannah Rabinowitz, Evan Perez and Piper Hudspeth Blackburn, CNN

-(CNN) — Donald Trump has chosen John Ratcliffe to serve as his CIA director, the president-elect announced in a statement Tuesday.
+(CNN) — President-elect Donald Trump announced Tuesday that he has chosen John Ratcliffe to serve as his CIA director.

-Ratcliffe had been high on the list of potential attorney general candidates, sources told CNN.
+Trump touted Ratcliffe’s loyalty Tuesday, saying in his announcement:“From exposing fake Russian collusion to be a Clinton campaign operation, to catching the FBI’s abuse of Civil Liberties at the FISA Court, John Ratcliffe has always been a warrior for Truth and Honesty with the American Public.”

+Trump initially picked Ratcliffe to be director of national intelligence in 2019, but the Texas conservative withdrew after questions emerged about exaggerations to his national security resume and his partisan record.
+Trump re-nominated him in 2020 after Ratcliffe emerged as a key defender of the president during the House’s first impeachment proceedings.
+The Senate later voted 49-44 along party lines to confirm him.

-Ratcliffe stayed in his position during the 2020 election and presidential transition, during which he personally told Trump and his allies that there was no evidence of foreign election interference or widespread fraud.
+Ratcliffe stayed in the role during the 2020 election and presidential transition, during which he personally told Trump and his allies that there was no evidence of foreign election interference or widespread fraud.
 Years later, he was forced to testify about the experience to a federal grand jury as part of special counsel Jack Smith’s criminal probe into the aftermath of the 2020 election.

+Ratcliffe represented Texas’ 4th Congressional District from 2015 to 2020 and held posts on the House Intelligence and Judiciary Committees.

 The-CNN-Wire